miffili/ChuckyN/README.md

 ## What I still want to do

 - [ ] make settings form responsive
-- [ ] refactor code, maybe the settings form in a separate component
+- [x] refactor code, maybe the settings form in a separate component
 - [ ] implement Typechecking with PropTypes
 - [ ] smooth out the transition of the settings menu when opened/closed → `CSSTransition`/`TransitionGroup`

+[13.
+April 2018]

 -----------